CodeChron/fullstack-js-preview-docs/delete_a_note.md

 ## Add an Icon Button component
-We're going to need a button that accepts a click event for this.
+We're going to need a button with a delete icon that accepts a click event.
 Let's create a reusable component.

 ``` /imports/components/buttons/icon_btn.jsx ```